DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 These seemingly ordinary concerns – relocation and travel – have a social dimension, in that living at a distance from essential services can contribute to hardship.
-The resulting fluctuating occupancy of remote settlements, and the expense that their remoteness confers on individuals and services, have been ever-present themes in the debate on government resourcing of outstations.
-The Commonwealth’s decision to direct resources to larger towns only (see Chapter 1), and its divestment of funding to the states, has resulted in a significant and (at the time of writing) ongoing social movement against the so-called ‘closure’ of remote communities.
+The resulting fluctuating occupancy of remote settlements and the expense that their remoteness confers on individuals and services have been ever-present themes in the debate on government resourcing of outstations.
+The Commonwealth’s decision to direct resources to larger towns only (see Chapter 1) and its divestment of funding to the states have resulted in a significant and (at the time of writing) ongoing social movement against the so-called ‘closure’ of remote communities.
 Underlying these developments has been what some consider a new policy trend of ‘mainstreaming’, whereby those